oppia/oppia-android/wiki/Bazel-Setup-Instructions-for-Mac.md

 **The steps to install Bazel on Mac are:**
 1. Setup Rosetta Terminal
 2. Install Bazel
-3. Install the OpenJDK 8
+3. Install OpenJDK 8
 4. Install Python 2 and make sure it is active in your environment
-5. Set the Android SDK
+5. Set up the ANDROID_HOME environment variable
-6. Set up the environment to be able to build Oppia Android
+6. Set Bazel, Python 2, ANDROID_HOME paths permanently in your terminal
-7. Verify that the build is working
+7. Prepare the build environment
-8. Run Bazel commands as needed during development
+8. Verify that the build is working

 ### 1. Setup Rosetta Terminal